United States Lines: Legacy

 A new container shipping services company called US Lines LLC (Not related to the original company in any way) was established in Santa Ana, California in 2003 by CMA CGM.
 However, the company announced on December 6, 2016, that US Lines would be phased out and re-branded as ANL.

 Several piers in New York City remain as artifacts left behind by the company.
 Pier 76, United States Lines Terminal, was constructed as a cargo pier on West Side Highway at what was then the foot of 36th Street, and is now in use by Classic Car Club Manhattan, who took over the pier's lease from the NYPD in April 2016.
 Neon letters spelling "United States Lines" are located on the west side of the pier, facing New Jersey.
 One letter, "I", on the sign was working until sometime in the 2000s.
 The sign can be seen by the arriving NY Waterway ferry passengers or those taking the New York Circle Line water tour of Manhattan.
 The pier head building facing the street is also marked with the Line's name, at each end.
 Pier 86, United States Lines' passenger pier, still exists, although the pier building has been demolished.
 The Intrepid Sea, Air & Space Museum is now based there, with permanently berthed at the pier.
 In Newport News, Virginia, where many of the United States Lines ships were built, one of the huge propellers from United States is on display at the entrance of the Mariners' Museum.

 On February 4, 2016, Crystal Cruises announced a proposal to re-activate the former flagship of the United States Lines, SS United States, for passenger service.
 Crystal signed a purchase option for the ship and will cover docking costs in Philadelphia for nine months while it conducts a feasibility study.
 However, Crystal Cruise backed out in August 2016 due to challenges.

 On December 10, 2018, the conservancy announced an agreement with the commercial real estate firm RXR Realty, of New York City, to explore options for restoring and redeveloping the ocean liner.
 In 2015, RXR had expressed interest in developing an out-of-commission ocean liner as a hotel and event venue at Pier 57 in New York.
 The conservancy requires that any redevelopment plan preserve the ship's profile and exterior design, and include approximately 25000 sqft for an onboard museum.
 RXR's press release about the United States stated that multiple locations would be considered, depending on the viability of restoration plans.

+Due to a rent dispute, in 2024, the ship was evicted from her pier.
+Because no other locations for the ship could be found, Okaloosa County, Florida was able to purchase the ship and plans to sink her by 2026 near Destin to become the world's largest artificial reef.